tmj1432/tmj1432/README.md

 ### :school:[GA Projects](https://github.com/tmj1432/GA-Projects):school:
 This repository consists of projects I completed during my time as a student in General Assembly!

+`Project 1`: Data Analysis of SAT and ACT

 ## Contact me at
 - 📫[LinkedIn](https://www.linkedin.com/in/tmj1432/)